 4 – UK (Hygrocybe helobia)

 These amazing brightly coloured shiny mushrooms are often described as the orchids of the fungi world.
-They are found on lawns and grassy churchyards or most normally grass that has never had any artificial fertilizers applied to it and are 100% non-edible.
+They are found on lawns and grassy churchyards or most normally grass that has never had any artificial fertilisers applied to it and are 100% non-edible so no looking for any amazing mushroom recipe for this one!

 3 – Africa.
 (Dictyophora indusiata)